remla25-team18/operation/README.md

 echo "192.168.56.90 team18.local team18.k8s.dashboard.local" | sudo tee -a /etc/hosts > /dev/null
 ```

-To verify, try these:
+To verify, try these commands:
 ```bash
 ping team18.local
 ping team18.k8s.dashboard.local
 ```

-#### 4. Apply the Kubernetes Configuration
+#### 4. Create a self-signed certificate for the cluster
-> **Note**: Alternatively, you can skip to the [Helm Deployment steps](#1-install-dependencies) now.

 Now go back to your host machine, under the `operation/VM` directory.
-The below command will at first create a self-signed certificate for the cluster, then it will apply the Kubernetes configuration using Ansible.
+The below command will at first create a self-signed certificate for the cluster.

 ```bash
 chmod +x create-certificate.sh
 ./create-certificate.sh
 ```

+#### 5. Apply Kubernetes Configuration
+> **Note**: Alternatively, you can skip to the [Helm Deployment steps](#1-install-dependencies) now.

+Under the `operation/VM` directory, run the command bellow.
+It will apply the Kubernetes configuration using Ansible.

 ```bash
 bash run_playbook.sh